Federal Election Commission: Deadlocks

-Critics of the commission also argue that the membership structure regularly causes deadlocks on 3-3 votes, but others argue that deadlocks are actually quite rare, and typically based on principle rather than partisanship.
+Critics of the commission also argue that the membership structure regularly causes deadlocks on 3-3 votes.
 Since 2008, 3-3 votes have become more common at the FEC.
 From 2008 to August 2014, the FEC has had over 200 tie votes, accounting for approximately 14 percent of all votes in enforcement matters.

 On May 6, 2021, the FEC closed an inquiry into whether the payment to Stormy Daniels by Donald Trump violated campaign financial law during the 2016 election.
 The FEC voted 2-2, between Democrats and Republicans, against a motion to take further action.
 Republican Vice Chairman Allen Dickerson recused himself, while independent Commissioner Steven Walther did not vote.

 Similarly, in June 2021, the FEC found that National Enquirer violated US election laws and $150,000 paid by AMI to Karen McDougal amounted to an illegal campaign contribution.
 Publisher AMI agreed to a fine of $187,500.
 However, the FEC divided 3-3 on party lines on a motion to pursue further investigation into Donald Trump, thus closing the investigation.

+In June 2023, the FEC deadlocked over requests to create guidelines for campaign advertisements which use content generated by artificial intelligence.
+The vote failed 3-3 with all Republican commissioners voting against the request and all Democratic commissioners voting in favor, with Republican commissioner Allen Dickerson arguing that the agency did not have the authority to regulate such advertisements."